A Tiny C (x86_64) Function Hooking Library

 callq has one operand which is the address of the function being called.
 It pushes the current value of %rip (next instruction after call) onto the stack and then transfers control flow to the target function.

-You may have also noticed the presence of the endbr64 intruction.
+You may have also noticed the presence of the endbr64 instruction.
 This instruction is specific to Intel processors and is part of Intel’s Control-Flow Enforcement Technology (CET).
 CET is designed to provide hardware protection against ROP (Return-orientated Programming) and similar methods which manipulate control flow using existing byte code.

 It’s two main features are: